 In the days and weeks that followed we discovered that not only our own employer, but NHS England had policy to ensure all workers operating in NHS premises had the right to self-isolate on full pay.
 On 20th March we published the NHS England letter that contained this instruction, previously only available on the deep web.
 On 26th March Unison publicised this policy on their website.
-On the 27th March,

 NHS workers are continuing to press for this policy to be more widely known and campaigning to ensure that it is being implemented in all NHS workplaces.
-But if the policy is “essential” in the NHS then it is essential for all workers who are working through the lockdown.
+But if the policy is “essential” in the NHS then it is essential for all workers who are working through this pandemic.
 It is with this goal that we have linked up with supermarket workers, care workers, transport workers and others to launch Safe and Equal: Full sick and self-isolation pay for all.